stefanofago73/taxes-problem/README.md

 (at least 4 elements and the presence of "at" term).

+##  Compile & Build ##

+The project was coded with Java 1.7 and automated with Maven 3.3.9

+##  Other Details ##

+The program is not thread-safe, also if main abstractions are quite immutable.

+I've used BigDecimal but more interesting is to use Joda-Money  or Java-Money Specification (it's also a matter of performances)

+##  Reasoning about FP ##

-The program is not thread-safe, also if main abstractions are quite immutable If you consider the task as a trasformation of a stream of items starting from a list of String, passing to list of BasketItem and then arriving to a list of PurchasedItem, it's possible to adopt a fully functional style where, at the end,
+If you consider the task as a trasformation of a stream of items starting from a list of String, passing to list of BasketItem and then arriving to a list of PurchasedItem, it's possible to adopt a fully functional style where, at the end,